Skip to main content

 }'

-Step 3 - Sign the swap data
+Step 3b - Sign the swap data & Submit the swap

-After receiving the response from the previous API, it's necessary to sign the signingRequest to authorize the swap.
+Another option to initiate a cross-chain swap is signing the signingRequest.
+This method does not require you to send an on-chain transaction, as it authorizes the Meson API to submit it on your behalf.
 Meson's smart contracts will inspect the signature to confirm that the submitted swap is valid.
 If you are a dApp developer and the swap is dispatched from a user's wallet, you can prompt the user to sign the data in their browser.
 However, if the swap is initiated from your personal wallet, you have the option to sign it on your server.
 Here are some sample codes for reference.

 async function signDataWithMetamask (signingRequest) {